Discover YOUR NEW JOB! We have openings in 20 Florida counties for

 Our History

-RCMA was founded in 1965 by people concerned about the children spending all day in South Florida’s vegetable fields with their migrant-working parents.
-They saw the harsh and sometimes deadly environments these children had to endure and knew they couldn’t sit idly by.
-These brave and selfless early members of RCMA took action and created a safe haven – two child-care centers located at Homestead’s Redlands labor camp.
+Founded in 1965 as the Redlands Christian Migrant Association, RCMA was established by a village of Mennonites near Homestead, concerned about the children spending all day in South Florida’s vegetable fields with their migrant-working parents.
+They saw the harsh, sometimes deadly, environments the children had to endure and knew they couldn’t sit idly by.
+These brave and selfless early members of RCMA took action and created a safe haven by opening two childcare centers located at Homestead’s Redlands labor camp.